poxrucker/collaborative-learning-simulation/README.md

 # collaborative-learning-simulation
-A simulator for adaptive, personalized, multi-modal mobility
+A simulator for collaborative learning in the scenario of adaptive, personalized, multi-modal mobility